Charleston, West Virginia Spinal Cord Injury Lawyer

 - Surfing and other sports-related injuries

-Whatever the circumstances of your spinal cord injury, talk to a West Virginia injury lawyer at Tiano O’Dell, PLLC.
+Whatever the circumstances of your spinal cord injury, talk to a Charleston, WV injury lawyer at Tiano O’Dell, PLLC.
 We can investigate your case to determine if someone else’s negligence contributed to the accident.
 If so, you could be eligible for financial compensation.
 If someone else attacked you and caused an SCI, you can file a civil claim against the perpetrator during an ongoing criminal investigation or trial in West Virginia.
 Talk to our attorneys about how and when to file your claim before missing the deadline.

 Types of Spinal Cord Injuries